dreamcatcher-tech/network/ideas/Interpulse/Peer Demos.md

 Be able to set networking parameters directly in DOS instance with a command.

+## Deployment
+Start nodejs version with a preset listen address in code.
+Start browser, connecting to preconfigured address.
+Browser auto mounts the remote chain address.
+Let the browser clients interact - observe their changes on each other

+## Update a deployed instance

 ## Peer Browsers
 This is the ultimate in connectivity.
 DOS A is a server on node, DOS B and DOS C are browser instances.
 DOS B can mount something on DOS C and interact, by using DOS A as a webrtc signalling server.